WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: Introduction

 Among various developments, mixture prior methods have emerged as an attractive framework due to their practical flexibility and interpretability in handling prior-data conflicts.
 This approach represents the prior as a weighted mixture of an informative component (derived from external data) and a non-informative component, with the mixture weight controlling the extent of borrowing.
-By varying this weight between 0 (no borrowing) and 1 (full borrowing), the method enables continuous, data-driven adjustment of external information integration, maximizing the use of relevant external data while robustly protecting against discordance with the current trial.
+By varying this weight between 0 (no borrowing) and 1 (full borrowing), the method enables continuous, data-driven adjustment of external information integration.
 In conjugate settings, mixture priors maintain analytical tractability, yielding interpretable posterior distributions that preserve the mixture form.

 Earlier methods, such as the robust meta-analytic-predictive (rMAP) prior \citep{schmidli2014robust}, rely on fixed mixture weights informed by clinical judgment.
 However, such weights may not be readily or reliably available.
-To overcome this limitation, data-driven methods, also known as dynamic borrowing, have recently been proposed to automatically down-weight incompatible external data.
-For example, the self-adapting mixture (SAM) prior \citep{yang2023sam} uses posterior probability ratios to adaptively reduce the weight on the informative prior as prior-data conflict increases, thereby mitigating the risk of inappropriate borrowing.
-Similarly, the empirical Bayes robust MAP (EB-rMAP) prior \citep{zhang2023adaptively} utilizes Box's prior predictive $p$-values to empirically balance the amount of borrowing from external data against the risk of model misspecification or incompatibility with concurrent data.
-Compared to alternative Bayesian approaches such as power priors and commensurate priors, mixture priors with adaptive weighting have demonstrated improved efficiency and reduced relative bias in settings with prior-data conflict.
+To overcome this limitation, data-driven methods, also known as dynamic borrowing, have been proposed to determine mixture weights through conflict diagnostics that automatically downweight incompatible external data. \yx For example, the predictive informative prior (PIP) calibrates mixture weights using prior-predictive conflict checks \citep{egidi2022avoiding}; the self-adapting mixture (SAM) prior uses posterior probability ratios to reduce borrowing as prior-data conflict increases \citep{yang2023sam}; and the empirical Bayes robust MAP (EB-rMAP) prior uses Box's prior predictive $p$-values to balance borrowing strength against potential incompatibility \citep{zhang2023adaptively}. \xx Compared with alternative Bayesian approaches such as power priors and commensurate priors, adaptive mixture priors offer a flexible and interpretable framework for improving efficiency while mitigating bias under prior-data conflict.